omothm/irmap/README.md

 Infrared Map Constructor Robot

+## Custom Libraries

+The project includes the class `IRSensor` in the form of header and cpp files placed in the root directory of the main ino file.
+The reason they are placed there (i.e. not in their own directory somewhere else for a better organization) is to let the compiler find the definition directly (and not have to tinker with the include path).

+If you want to use the `IRSensor` class in your own project, you can place them in the same directory as your ino file (and, of course, import them at the top of the sketch using `#include "IRSensor.h"`).
+For Arduino IDE users, you can also put the two files in a folder with the same name, zip it, then include it from the **Sketch > Include Library > Add .ZIP Library...** menu.

 ## VS Code Configuration

 For VS Code users, we recommend some extensions and settings for a comfortable development experience.
 Settings refer to files in the `.vscode` folder, and are to be _added_ to existing settings if any, not _replace_ them.